WYWH: Fall 2019 Art Law Events

 Panel 4: Navigating Artists’ Rights in Installation Art: A Discussion of Relevant Statutory and Contractual Provisions

 The last panel of the day was entitled Navigating Artists’ Rights in Installation Art: A Discussion of Relevant Statutory and Contractual Provisions and took the form of an amusing hypothetical situation led by Philippa Loengard, Director of the Kernochan Center for Law, Media and the Arts at Columbia University, where she played the role of a town mayor seeking to commission a public artwork.
-Panelist John B. Koegel, attorney at The Koegel Group LLP, Amelia Brankov, and Megan E. Noh took turn as advisors of the artist, the commissioning party, and a gallery, in illustrating how they would handle each stage of the negotiation and the safeguards along the way to avoid or handle disputes.
-These ranged from the initial approval process for the commissioning party, selection of the artist, clarity in the modelling, rendering and designs, site selection, budget, control over installation and assembly, insurance and allocation of costs and liabilities, payment schedules and delivery, the right to replicate, publicize, and merchandise the work, and providing for maintenance of the work to specifications, in light the Visual Artists’ Rights Act (“VARA”).
+Panelist John B. Koegel, attorney at The Koegel Group LLP, Amelia Brankov, and Megan E. Noh took turns as advisors of the artist, the commissioning party, and a gallery, in illustrating how they would handle each stage of the negotiation and the safeguards along the way to avoid or handle disputes.
+These ranged from the initial approval process for the commissioning party, selection of the artist, clarity in the modelling, rendering and designs, site selection, budget, control over installation and assembly, insurance and allocation of costs and liabilities, payment schedules, and delivery, the right to replicate, publicize, and merchandise the work, and providing for maintenance of the work to specifications, in light the Visual Artists’ Rights Act (“VARA”).

 The Center for Art Law would like to thank Megan Noh, advisor to the Center for Art Law, for inviting us to attend the 11th Art Litigation & Dispute Resolution Practice Institute.